-- Mike Davis, RPF of WFP his extensive expertise in historical tenure, substantial assistance in timber supply analysis, past involvement in management plans, proofreading and overall guidance. - All staff of WFP Inventory and Analysis Team, particularly Joel Mortyn, RPF for various high-level guidance, document review and resource allocation; Liza Rodrigues, RPF for land base and analysis unit definition, data manipulation, and script testing, Sydney Delaney for GIS data processing and documentation, Steve Platt, RFT for Land Base Blocking and LiDAR stream classification work, Suzanne Hopkinson, FIT for forest cover inventory background and ongoing work progress, and Janice Cheng for graphic support. - Loreen Hodgkinson, RPF, Mark Perdue, RPF, and April Bilawchuk, RPF from the Forest Analysis & Inventory Branch (FAIB), British Columbia Ministry of Forests (MoFOR), along with Jessica Garrick, Paul Barolet, RPF, and Murray Estlin, RPF from the North Island-Central Coast Natural Resources District (NICCNRD), MoFOR for dedicating their time and effort to review essential assumptions, datasets, and facilitate the public review and consultation with First Nations on the information package. - Sarah Germain, RPF and Rhiannon Poupard, RPF for their joint coordination with the Quatsino (TFL Integrated Resources Management Plan (IRMP) working group. - Jim McDowell, RPF, Shelby Lefebvre, RPF, Jonathan Flintoft, RPF and Nick Russell, RPF, from WFP for their operational insights and guidance. - John Deal, RPF, RPBio of WFP for his assistance with wildlife management assumptions. - Annette Van Niejenhuis, RPF of WFP for her support with genetic worth values and stand tending activity assumptions. - Cosmin Man, PhD, RPF, and Pat Bryant, RPF from Forsite Consultants Ltd. for some earlier work of this document.
+- Mike Davis, RPF of WFP his extensive expertise in historical tenure, substantial assistance in timber supply analysis, past involvement in management plans, proofreading and overall guidance. - All current or formal staff of WFP Inventory and Analysis Team, particularly Stuart Glen, RPF and Joel Mortyn, RPF for various high-level guidance, document review and resource allocation; Liza Rodrigues, RPF for land base and analysis unit definition, data manipulation, and script testing, Sydney Delaney for GIS data processing and documentation, Steve Platt, RFT for Land Base Blocking and LiDAR stream classification work, Suzanne Hopkinson, FIT for forest cover inventory background, and Janice Cheng for graphic support. - Loreen Hodgkinson, RPF, Mark Perdue, RPF, and April Bilawchuk, RPF from the Forest Analysis & Inventory Branch (FAIB), British Columbia Ministry of Forests (MoFOR), along with Jessica Garrick, Paul Barolet, RPF, and Murray Estlin, RPF from the North Island-Central Coast Natural Resources District (NICCNRD), MoFOR for dedicating their time and effort to review essential assumptions, datasets, provide feedback, and facilitate the public review and consultation with First Nations on the information package. - Sarah Germain, RPF from WFP, and Rhiannon Poupard, RPF for their joint coordination with the Quatsino (TFL 6) Integrated Resources Management Plan (IRMP) working group. - Jim McDowell, RPF, Shelby Lefebvre, RPF, Jonathan Flintoft, RPF and Nick Russell, RPF, from WFP for their operational insights and guidance. - John Deal, RPF, RPBio of WFP for his assistance with wildlife management assumptions. - Annette Van Niejenhuis, RPF of WFP for her support with genetic worth values and stand tending activity assumptions. - Aidan Wischnewski, RPF for support in growth and yield and timber supply model construction; and Cosmin Man, PhD, RPF, and Pat Bryant, RPF from Forsite Consultants Ltd. for some earlier work of this document.